kserve/modelmesh-serving/docs/architecture/README.md

 ![ModelMeshServing high-level architecture](../images/0.2.0-highlevel.png)

-### Predictors
+### InferenceService

-For each defined `Predictor`, the controller registers a "VModel" (virtual model) in model-mesh of the same name, as well as a concrete model whose name incorporates a hash of the Predictor's current Spec.
+For each defined `InferenceService` predictor, the controller registers a "VModel" (virtual model) in model-mesh of the same name, as well as a concrete model whose name incorporates a hash of the InferenceService's current predictor Spec.
 The VModel represents a stable endpoint which will resolve to the most recent successfully loaded concrete model.
-Logical CRUD operations on these model-mesh entities are performed via its gRPC-based model-management interface during `Predictor` reconciliation.
+Logical CRUD operations on these model-mesh entities are performed via its gRPC-based model-management interface during `InferenceService` reconciliation.

 A central etcd is used "internally" by the model-mesh cluster to keep track of active Pods, registered models/vmodels, and which models currently reside on which runtimes.
 Model-mesh does not currently provide a way of listening events when the state of its managed models/vmodels change, and so in a small violation of encapsulation the controller also watches model-mesh's internal datastructures in etcd directly, but in a read-only manner and just for the purpose of reacting to state change events.
-The status information subsequently returned by model-mesh's model management gRPC API requests is used by the controller to update `Predictor`s' Statuses.
+The status information subsequently returned by model-mesh's model management gRPC API requests is used by the controller to update `InferenceService`s' Statuses.

 ### Model Server Integration Options